 In 2010, I successfully completed my yoga training from Jaime Sanchez of East West Yoga Healing through Urban Breath in Dogtown.
 I subbed at UB on and off for the next year when they needed me while I figured out what I wanted to do with my certification.
 In 2011, I started teaching a weekly yoga class at Lotus Arts on Cherokee.

 2012 – 2019, I taught clothing optional yoga out of my private studio.
 My group was the first co-ed women run group in this area.
-In 2018, I started teaching metal yoga at a local bar and then later moved it to my home studio.
+In 2017, I started teaching metal yoga at the Crack Fox.
 I firmly believe in the gospel of Metal music and verbal purging and purification.
 Instead of chanting “Om”, we chant mantras like, “Fuck this shit” or “Motherfucker”.
-I currently teach Metal yoga twice a week under the title Metal Rage Yoga Lovefuckers Ver.
-2.0.
+I currently teach Metal yoga exclusively on my Patreon and one weekly online clothing optional yoga class.